AndyPohlNZ/APSR/README.md

 This package is currently under development and is not yet registered.
 While the package is designed for use for common data-processing problems in biomechancis (noteably inverse kinematics and inverse dynamics applications) its use is not limited to this application.

-AdPSpline was developed by:
+`APSR` was developed and is maintained by:

 [Andrew J. Pohl](https://andypohlnz.github.io/)
 andrew.pohl@ucalgary.ca

-If you wish to contribute to the development of this package or identify any issues please raise these via an issue or pull request on the github repository.
+If you wish to contribute to the development of this package or identify any issues please raise these via an issue or pull request.

 ## Installation
 `APSR` requires a working installation of [R](https://www.r-project.org/) and was tested on R version 4.2.1.
 Please see the [R](https://www.r-project.org/) documetation for installation instructions.